RajwolChapagain/FiveCardStud/README.md

 ```
 java Main
 ```

-To run the program using test files, place them into the fivecardstud/handsets directory.
-One is provided for you.
-Pass the relative path of the appropriately formatted test file as the first command line argument while running the program like so:
+To use a test set of hands, pass the relative path of the appropriately formatted test file as the first command-line argument to the program like so:
 ```
 java Main ../handsets/test_sort
 ```

 ### C#
 1. Navigate to the c# directory:
 ```